Elementary school (grades K-5) · Harrisburg, PA

 What is the racial and ethnic makeup of Chambers Hill El Sch?

-The largest demographic group at Chambers Hill El Sch is Asian at 28.8%.
-The school serves a diverse student body in Harrisburg, PA.
+The largest demographic group at Chambers Hill El Sch is Asian at 28.8% of enrollment, in Harrisburg, PA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 78.2/100.

 What is the Resource Investment Index for Chambers Hill El Sch?

-Chambers Hill El Sch has a Resource Investment Index of 55/100 (C) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Chambers Hill El Sch has a Resource Investment Index of 55/100 (higher reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page